 4. Know the testator’s next of kin, the natural objects of the testator’s bounty, and the claims upon the testator; and

 5. Collect in the testator’s mind the elements of the business to be transacted and hold them long enough to perceive their obvious relation to each other and to form a reasonable judgment as to them.

 In a Will contest in Texas, there is a presumption that the testator possessed the necessary capacity at the time the Will was signed.
-If the above referenced test criteria are not satisfied, the Will can be found to be invalid.
+If the above-referenced test criteria are not satisfied, the Will can be found to be invalid.
 And considering his estate being reportedly estimated at $40 million dollars when he died, a lot is on the line.

 Do You Need To Contest A Will In The Dallas Area?